ZivBNS/FixMyTypo/README.md

    - This option does not require Python or any installation.

 ## 🚀 Usage
-After you run the script(from the Python script or form the .exe file)
+After you run the script (from the Python script or from the .exe file)

 Steps:
 Select the text you want to fix.